As an adult it can be completely nerve-wracking to know what to say when a child asks, “Is Santa real?”

 What to Say When Children Ask if Santa is Real!

-I really think that when children ask if Santa is real, it is a time when they are starting to decide for themselves what the truth is.
+It seemed to me that when children ask if Santa is real, it is a time when they are starting to decide for themselves what the truth is.

 They are gathering all the facts, and now they have some questions.
 This is the time to start helping children put the pieces together.

-“What do you think?”
+What do you think?

 Currently, my five-year-old son affirms that Santa is real.
 I see this as his way of showing us that he wants to get caught up in the magic and excitement of Santa for this time in his life.
-We just need to let him enjoy it and find ways to have fun with it together.
-Our daughter felt this way last year, but now she sees things a little differently.
+He’s not quite ready to stop believing…

 She still enjoys all of the Santa outings that we do, but she is noticing some inconsistencies.